So here’s the backstory of how I ended up on The Ricki Lake Show.

 I took this next pic as I was standing backstage waiting to go on.
 I was trying not to think about how many people were going to see the show and focused on treating it like I was just speaking to a small group.
 It wasn’t working.

-Before they brought me out, they showed a short video clip of my story.
-When the clip finished there was huge applause from the audience.
+Before Ricki brought me out, she showed the audience a short video clip of my story.
+When the clip finished there was huge applause.
 A producer turned to me and said, “They never do that.
 They never clap after a video clip.”
 That got me pretty jazzed.

 As soon as the applause died down Ricki called me out.
 I walked out to more applause, feeling a bit like a celebrity, and praying I didn’t trip on something.
 When I sat down on the couch with Ricki she said, “Did you ever think you’d be sitting here ten years later after this kind of diagnosis?”
 She had tears in her eyes, which got me all emotional too!